-Moderate' The Proposed turbines are well set back and read coherently within he view and could be considered to have a 'Slight' magnitude of change.
-However, cumulative visual effects are taken into account and the magnitude of change is deemed to be Moderate.
+Sensitivity of Visual Receptor(s) Medium: This crossroad is a receptor of Low sensitivity, however, the viewpoi is representative of residential receptors in the surrounding rural landscape.
+It a sparsely settled area and residential receptors are setback (2km) from the Proposed Wind Farm site.
+The view does not comprise any unique of distinctive landscape features.
+On balance, sensitivity is deemed to be Medium Refer to Section 1.7.1 'Visual Receptor Sensitivity' in Appendix 14-1: LVIA Methodology.
+Magnitude of Change 'Moderate' The Proposed turbines are well set back and read coherent the view and could be considered to have a 'Slight' magnitude of char However, cumulative visual effects are taken into account and the mag- change is deemed to be Moderate.
 For the definition of this rating, please refer to Section 1.7.2 'Magnitude of Visual Change' in Appendix 14-1: LVIA Methodology.
-Medium × Moderate = Moderate/Minor = 'Moderate' (EPA, 2022) An effect that alter the character of the environment in a manner consistent with existing and emerging baseline trends'.
+Significance of Effect Medium × Moderate = Moderate/Minor = 'Moderate' (EPA, 2022) 'An effect that alter the character of the environment in a manner consistent with existing and emerging baseline trends'.
 Refer to Section 1.7.3 'Visual Effects Assessment Matrix' in Appendix 14-1: LVIA Methodology.
-Residential receptors in the settlement cluster of Coolcullen (area near Sheerins Pub) are located in closer proximity to the Proposed Wind Farm site than this viewpoint, these receptors will have very limited visibility of the Proposed turbines compared with this photomontage.
+Mitigation Factors Residential receptors in the settlement cluster of Coolcullen (area near Sheerins Pub) are located in closer proximity to the Proposed Wind Farm site than this viewpoint, these receptors will have very limited visibility of the Proposed turbines compared with this photomontage.
 Visibility from the settlement cluster is illustrated by photowire PWVP-B which is presented in Appendix 14-5.
-Siting of Proposed turbines adheres to the recommended 500m set-back distance in the DoEHLG 2006 Guidelines and also the 4-times-tip-height set-back distance set out for residential visual amenity prescribed by the Draft DoHPLG 2019 Guidelines; Due to the intervening vegetation and localised topography in the landscape, the Proposed turbines appear appropriately set-back from this view; From this location, the Proposed turbines are seen as a staggered linear layout across the commercial forestry and read coherently in the landscape view After considering all Mitigation Factors = 'Moderate' (EPA, 2022) An effect that alter the character of the environment in a manner consistent with existing and emerging baseline trends'.
-Refer to Section 1.8 'Determining Residual Landscape and Visual Effects' in
+Siting of Proposed turbines adheres to the recommended 500m set-back distance in the DoEHLG 2006 Guidelines and also the 4-times-tip-height set-back distance set out for residential visual amenity prescribed by the Draft DoHPLG 2019 Guidelines; Due to the intervening vegetation and localised topography in the landscape, the Proposed turbines appear appropriately set-back from this view; From this location, the Proposed turbines are seen as a staggered linear layout across the commercial forestry and read coherently in the landscape Residual Visual view After considering all Mitigation Factors = 'Moderate' (EPA, 2022) Effect An effect that alter the character of the environment in a manner consistent with existing and emerging baseline trends'.
+Refer to Section 1.8 'Determining Residual Landscape and Visual Effects' in Appendix 14-1: LVIA Methodology.